heroku/nibs/push.md

 ## Getting Started

 The [ExactTarget Mobile Push SDK](https://code.exacttarget.com/apis-sdks/mobilepush-sdks/) works for both native and Hybrid apps.
-Here is a code example to register for notification in a hybrid app:
+Here is a code example to register for notifications in a hybrid app:

 ```
 ETPush.registerForNotifications(